-IAIABC Members are having an positive impact on workers' compensation systems around the world.
-Each month, the IAIABC will be highlighting one of its member organizations, asking about what the organization does; what challenges it sees workers' compensation facing; and why they're involved with the IAIABC.
+Each month, the IAIABC will highlight one of its member organizations, asking about what the organization does; what challenges it sees workers' compensation facing; and why they're involved with the IAIABC.

 IAIABC: How does your organization serve the workers' compensation industry or what do you see as the most important role you play in the workers' compensation industry?

-IAIABC: Are there any projects/programs/initiatives going on at your organization that your are particularly excited or enthusiastic about?
+IAIABC: Are there any projects/programs/initiatives going on at your organization that you are particularly excited or enthusiastic about?

 IAIABC: Why is your organization a member of the IAIABC?
 What would you tell others about the benefits of membership?

 SS: Healthesystems has been a member of IAIABC since 2008.
 We first joined to better understand the EDI state reporting requirements, but quickly learned there is a lot more to IAIABC than EDI.
 The medical issues committee and the research and standards committee are great environments to collaborate and learn from industry experts, and of course the number of regulators who attend is unmatched by any other event.
 I’ve been fortunate to be a part of the IAIABC Associate Members’ Council, representing PBM members.
 I’m so grateful that IAIABC provides the forum for all of us to learn from each other.